21 February 2024

 And just like that, your home is now part of the Fibre internet revolution.
 The ONT takes care of the heavy lifting, converting the light-speed data into a format that’s ready for you to surf, stream, game and work seamlessly.
 You’ll notice the difference in no time – websites load faster, videos stream without buffering, and your online experience becomes smoother than ever.

 At GO, we know that no matter what you are doing on the internet, a poor connection should be out of the picture.
 We believe that the only way to future proof Malta and to be able to handle the phenomenal growth in data, is to invest in a state-of-the-art, fibre-to-the-home network.
-This is why our Fibre network delivers data to you at the speed of light, reaching speeds of up to 1000Mbps with low lag time.
-So how can you join the bandwagon?
-For starters, you need to check whether Fibre is available in your area.
-To date, 70% of the Maltese Islands are covered by our Fibre network and if your locality does not form part of this percentage, worry not, Fibre will soon be installed.
+As a result, with GO’s True Fibre, every bit of the internet is pure Fibre, from start to finish, ensuring that you get all the speed, bandwidth and reliability benefits without compromise.

-If you’re new to GO and looking for a tailored home pack, here is how you can mix and match yours to your needs.
-With speeds reaching 1000Mbps, with our Giga plan you’ll benefit from a free TV stream for 24 months, while you’ll also get 2 Smart Wi-Fi pods for free, which will ensure your Wi-Fi remains strong in your home’s every nook and cranny.
+Want to jump on the bandwagon?
+Check out our 6 months free Giga internet offer.
+With speeds reaching 1000Mbps, with our Giga plan you’ll also benefit from a free TV stream for 24 months, while you’ll also get our Smart Wi-Fi Starter Kit for free, which includes a Nokia modem with integrated beacon and additional beacon, ensuring that your Wi-Fi remains strong in your home’s every nook and cranny.

 With its lightning-fast speeds, low latency, and unwavering reliability, fibre internet is all about giving you the best online experience possible, enabling you to do more, explore more and stay connected like never before.